 One theory is that the market is as infallible as God Himself.
 The market never makes mistakes and the best always win.
 This was what I was raised to believe.

 The opposite theory is that the markets aren’t God, but the exact opposite.
 The market is irrational human beings reacting to news, and computers trying to guess what humans are going to do next and profit from it.
 It’s no smarter than the average human, and perhaps it’s dumber.

 Successful investors who subscribe to this second theory specialize in identifying companies that had fallen out of the market’s favor for no good reason.
 Sometimes companies fall out of favor for very good reasons, and they avoid those.
 But if a company is out of favor for no good reason, they buy while it’s down and make a fortune when the market comes to its senses.
 Then they repeat the cycle again.
 That’s the thinking behind the legendary book Margin of Safety.

 Most of the time, that’s a lot of work.
 But back in 2007, the whole market was down–good companies and bad.
 Today it’s down again, and it’s probably going to stay down until everyone figures out what this stuff going on in Europe means.
 It’s probably going to take more than a week.

 That means that for those willing to take the long view, it’s easy.
-Buy index funds that track the Wilshire 5000, essentially placing a bet on the entire stock market.
+Buy a handful of funds including the Wilshire 5000, essentially placing a bet on the entire stock market.
 Then you don’t have to worry about individual winners and losers.
-Buy what you can, keep paying your bills, and when the stock market starts hitting record highs again, think about selling it.
+Buy what you can, keep paying your bills, and rebalance periodically, whether the stock market is hitting record highs or posting record losses.